 Alimony, now usually termed spousal support, is an amount of money paid to a spouse by the other spouse during the process of obtaining and/or following a divorce.
 While the usual recipient is the wife, there are times when the husband will receive alimony.
 Determining factors for deciding who receives alimony, if indeed either party is eligible, are complicated and require a well-qualified and experienced family law attorney.
 As each state has different guidelines the attorney you choose needs to be licensed to practice in your state.
-Attorney Grant Gisondo, PA is licensed in Florida and practices in West Palm Beach, where his office is located, and in Martin, St. Lucie, Miami- Dade, Broward, Orange, and Hillsborough counties.
+Attorney Grant Gisondo, PA is licensed in Florida and practices in West Palm Beach, where his office is located, and in Delray Beach, Stuart, Martin, St. Lucie, Miami- Dade, Broward, Orange, and Hillsborough counties.
 He is well qualified to walk his clients through the maize of alimony considerations.
+For more information and consultation visit the best Grant J Gisondow family law attorney in Delray Beach

 Florida Statute 61:08 states there are six types of alimony awarded, Temporary, Permanent, Durational, Bridge-The -Gap, Rehabilitative, and Lump Sum.